-The Filipino Scribe (TFS) is managed by Mark Pere Madrona, a multi-awarded writer, blogger, and educator from the Philippines.
+The Filipino Scribe (TFS) is managed by Mark Pere Madrona, a multi-awarded blogger, journalist, and licensed professional teacher from the Philippines.

 A former instructor for tertiary institutions, he is now teaching senior high school students for the University of Santo Tomas in Manila.
 He previously worked as an editor in a local academic publishing company.
 His articles have been published in the national and international news outlets including ABS-CBN News, AllVoices.com, Bulatlat, Vera Files, and Yahoo News Philippines.